MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/windows-8-10/index.md

 ---
 layout: tutorial
-title: Adding the MobileFirst Platform Foundation SDK to Windows 8.1 Universal or Windows 10 UWP Applications
+title: Adding the MobileFirst Foundation SDK to Windows 8.1 Universal or Windows 10 UWP Applications
 breadcrumb_title: Windows
 relevantTo: [windows]
 weight: 4
 ---
 ## Overview

-The MobileFirst Platform Foundation SDK consists of a collection of dependencies, available through [Nuget](https://www.nuget.org/), that you can add to your Visual Studio project.
+The MobileFirst Foundation SDK consists of a collection of dependencies, available through [Nuget](https://www.nuget.org/), that you can add to your Visual Studio project.
 The dependencies correspond to core functions and other functions:

 * **IBMMobileFirstPlatformFoundation** - Implements client/server connectivity, handles authentication and security aspects, resource requests, and other required core functions.